albertllousas/circuit-breaker-typescript/readme.md

 ### Circuit breaker diagram

-- (States)[src/state-machine/CircuitBreakerState.ts]: The states in which the circuit can be `Closed`, `Open` or `HalfOpen`.
+- [States](src/state-machine/states.ts): The states in which the circuit can be `Closed`, `Open` or `HalfOpen`.
-- (State machine)[src/state-machine/CircuitBreakerStateMachine.ts]: The *immutable* finite state machine that controls the transitions between the different states in response to some external inputs.
+- [State machine](src/state-machine/state-machine.ts): The *immutable* finite state machine that controls the transitions between the different states in response to some external inputs.
 It will be in exactly one of a finite number of states at any given time.
-- (Circuit breaker)[src/CircuitBreaker.ts]: Main class of the application, it is the public api, controls the general flow and keeps the state machine.
+- [Circuit breaker](src/circuit-breaker.ts): Main class of the application, it is the public api, controls the general flow and keeps the state machine.

 ### Components